|This is Great Falls Public Schools: A slide presentation of facts and information about GFPS

 The Board is committed to ensuring that all students graduate and are college and/or career ready.
 Every school must improve teaching and learning with a focus on the Montana Content Standards (MCS).
 Our expectation is that every student will make at least one year of academic growth in each school year.

-o By the deadlines set forth by the State of Montana, the District will implement the Montana Content Standards (MCS) in all content areas by providing clear goals for student learning and by focusing instruction and assessment on the knowledge and essential skills that all students will demonstrate for college and/or career readiness.
+o The District will develop clear goals for student learning and will focus instruction and assessment on the knowledge and essential skills required for college and/or career readiness.

-o By 2015, the District will expand pre-school opportunities for three to five year olds emphasizing kindergarten readiness, in order to close the achievement gap.
+o By 2016, the District will enhance and expand pre-school opportunities for three to five year olds emphasizing kindergarten readiness, in order to close the achievement gap.

 Stewardship and Accountability